 This project was funded by the USDA NIFA OREI project 2018-51300-28561.
-We would like to thank all the organic dairy producers who agreed to participate in this study, for giving us their time and allowing us to collect samples from their farms. the laboratory staff at St. Alban’s Cooperative/Dairy Farmers of America, for their analyses of bulk tank milk samples collected in the study.
+We would like to thank all the organic dairy producers who agreed to participate in this study, for giving us their time and allowing us to collect samples from their farms.
+We would also like to thank Jennifer Timmerman and the Laboratory for Udder Health at Veterinary Diagnostic Lab (University of Minnesota), as well as the laboratory staff at St. Alban’s Cooperative/Dairy Farmers of America, for their advice and analyses of bulk tank milk samples collected in the study.

 References